-Our mesothelioma compensation team pursued a claim for Margaret Picken, who's husband Adrian died from mesothelioma.
+Our mesothelioma compensation team pursued a claim for MP, who's husband A died from mesothelioma.

-She took the claim against the CEGB who exposed Adrian to asbestos when he worked in various power stations.
+She took the claim against the CEGB who exposed A to asbestos when he worked in various power stations.

 This included Brighton Power Station in Sussex as a trainer, training riggers to drive forklift trucks and other machinery from 1980 to 1992.

-At the end of the case, Adrian's wife, Margaret said:
+At the end of the case, A's wife, MP said:

 "Although sadly it won't bring him back, he would have been pleased with the outcome for my sake.

 "The caring and sensitive way you have been to me since he died took all the worry about the claim from me, and made me feel secure in your hands.
 Thank you."